BloodSugar327/combine-cmyk/README.md

 ## Troubleshooting

-**“Repository not found” when installing**
-Make sure you replaced `<YOURUSERNAME>` with your actual GitHub username and that you pushed the repo and the tag.

 **Photoshop shows ‘Untagged Gray’ instead of CMYK** This tool writes Photometric=Separated with PlanarConfig=Contig.
 If you see Gray, confirm you’re running the latest version and that your downstream app supports CMYK BigTIFF.